WHITE NOBLE GRAPES

 Wine made from each of the White Noble Grapes has typical color, aromas, and flavors.
 As you taste these wines side-by-side compare these tasting notes to what you're experiencing.

-Compare the color of the wine by tilting your glass slightly with a white napkin or paper behind it.
-See how clear or opaque the wine is along with the type and depth of color.
+Compare the color of the wine by holding it over a white napkin or paper and tilting your glass slightly.
+Identify the color and its intensity.
 This helps tell you the style of the wine.
 If a white wine is aged in steel tanks, it will be a lighter clear color compared to one aged in oak barrels which will have more of a golden straw coloring.

-Sauvignon Blanc: pale straw with hints of green
+Sauvignon Blanc: pale lemon with hints of green

 Riesling: an aromatic grape with floral and citrus notes